Adult stem cell: Aging

 Stem cell function becomes impaired with age, and this contributes to progressive deterioration of tissue maintenance and repair.
-A likely important cause of increasing stem cell dysfunction is age-dependent accumulation of DNA damage in both stem cells and the cells that comprise the stem cell environment.
+A likely important cause of increasing stem cell dysfunction is an age-dependent accumulation of DNA damage in both stem cells and the cells that comprise the stem cell environment.
 (See also DNA damage theory of aging.)

 Adult stem cells can, however, be artificially reverted to a state where they behave like embryonic stem cells (including the associated DNA repair mechanisms).
-This was done with mice as early as 2006 with future prospects to slow down human aging substantially.
+This was done with mice as early as 2006 with prospects to slow down human aging substantially.
 Such cells are one of the various classes of induced stem cells.

 Function

 Signaling pathways

 Adult stem cell research has been focused on uncovering the general molecular mechanisms that control their self-renewal and differentiation.